Data Quality Matters: Suicide Intention Detection on Social Media Posts Using RoBERTa-CNN: Methodology

 \section{Methodology}

-This paper applies the RoBERTa-CNN model, which involves the RoBERTa backbone and a CNN head.
-The RoBERTa studies textual features from the dataset.
-The CNN classifier processes the extracted features and enhances the prediction performance.
-Sections~\ref{sec:3.1}~to~\ref{sec:3.3} illustrate the details of RoBERTa.
-Section~\ref{sec:3.4} describes the loss function.
+This paper applies RoBERTa-CNN, which involves a RoBERTa backbone and a CNN head.
+RoBERTa extracts textual features from the dataset (Sections~\ref{sec:3.1} and~\ref{sec:3.2}).
+The CNN classifier processes the extracted features and enhances the prediction performance (Section~\ref{sec:3.3}).